bhopkins332/bhopkins332/README.md

-### Hi there 👋

-I'm Brandon, a Data Analyst, Engineer, and data enthusiast!
+## Hi, I'm Brandon 🙋‍♂️

-### ✨ About Me in 30 Seconds ✨
+## ✨ About Me in 30 Seconds ✨
 - Mechanical Engineering background with 6+ years experience
+- Data Analyst with experience in Excel, SQL, Power BI, and Tableau
-- Love to learn new concepts and technologies
+- Always open to learning new concepts and technologies
+- Fun Fact: I've been both shark-cage diving and skydiving

+# Make sure to check out my Data Analyst Portfolio repository!

 <!--